MonsterCritic

 TL;DR

-Gundam Breaker 4 shines with deep Gunpla customization and addictive combat, but repetitive gameplay, a weak story, and technical hiccups let it down—a triumph for fans, a letdown for outsiders.
+Gundam Breaker 4 dazzles with deep Gunpla customization, addictive combat, and fan-service thrills, but repetitive gameplay, a weak story, and technical flaws sink its potential, making it a must-play for diehards yet a hard sell for outsiders.

 72